-Close supervision, with the student benefitting from their supervisor's expertise, is central to this MRes and, indeed, the Art and Design subject area.
-Postgraduate research is an important dimension within Design at Worcester notably with our already established MA programme in Creative Digital Media.
-Members of the Design MRes team have, then, supervisory experience in both dissertations and practice while some of our specialisms could also be supported by experts in areas such as English, Fine Art, or Cultural Studies.
+Close supervision, with the student benefitting from their supervisor's expertise, is central to this MRes and, indeed, the Fine Art subject area.
+Postgraduate research is an important dimension within Art and Design at Worcester ranging from an already established MA programme in Creative Digital Media to a recently appointed PhD studentship in Painting by Practice.
+Members of the Fine Art MRes team have supervisory experience in both dissertations and practice while some of our specialisms might also be supported by experts in areas such as English, History, Cultural Studies or Design.

 The UK Quality Code for Higher Education (Chapter B11: 'Research Degrees') specifies that research students should only be accepted into an environment where 'excellent research, recognised by the relevant subject community, is occurring' (Indicator 4).
 We submitted to the government's last Research Excellence Framework (REF2014) under the unit of assessment for Art and Design.
-In REF 2014, Research Fortnight identified the University of Worcester as the most improved university in the UK and Design played a noteworthy role in that.
-For example, 50% of the research outputs in the Art and Design submission were judged to be either 'world leading' or 'internationally excellent'.
-More specifically, 'international excellence' in terms of the impact of our research on the wider community was directly attributed, in the scrutiny panel's report, to the support for multiculturalism offered by the work of our staff in children's book illustration.
+In REF 2014, Research Fortnight identified the University of Worcester as the most improved university in the UK and the Fine Art subject area played a noteworthy role in that.
+For example, 50% of the research outputs in our submission were judged to be either 'world leading' or 'internationally excellent'.
 In that context, this MRes will enhance a student's pathway to potential doctoral study, and towards an academic or research-based career, by providing an opportunity to contribute to and work within a flourishing research community.